theecanmole/nzu/Readme.md

 This repository provides several examples of data series of trading prices for the New Zealand emission unit (or "NZU"), the domestic emission unit in the [New Zealand emissions trading scheme](https://en.wikipedia.org/wiki/New_Zealand_Emissions_Trading_Scheme/ "New Zealand emissions trading scheme").

-* The web-scraped edited price data: [nzu-edited-raw-prices-data.csv](nzu-edited-raw-prices-data.csv).
+* The manually web-scraped edited price data: [nzu-edited-raw-prices-data.csv](nzu-edited-raw-prices-data.csv).

 * The mean monthly price data: [nzu-month-price.csv](nzu-month-price.csv).